jcaillon/valet/tests.d/0000-valet-cli/results.approved.md

       Output verbose information.
       This is the equivalent of setting the log level to debug.
       This option can be set by exporting the variable VALET_VERBOSE="true".
+  -i, --force-interactive-mode
+      Enter interactive mode for commands even if arguments are not required or provided.
+      This option can be set by exporting the variable VALET_FORCE_INTERACTIVE_MODE="true".
   --version
       Display the current version of valet.
   -h, --help